mmala00/BCG-Git/README.md

-"Welcome to TISE by BCG"
+"Welcome to RISE by BCG"